dhruv-patel-04/cpp/README.md

 **Details of Codes with concept used :**

-1. Develop a C++ program for CHARUSAT student marksheet generator.   return *(I/O operations)*
+1. Develop a C++ program for CHARUSAT student marksheet generator.
+   *(I/O operations)*

 3. Develop a C++ program store and retrieve CHARUSAT employee details.